tapanmeena/Attendance-Manager-Using-Face-Recognisation/README.md

                     To process an video file

 	3) -c, --live

 		     To process live capture

-    4)  -t, --train
+	4) -t , --train

-		     To train the model on image data
+                    To Train the model on image data

 	5)  -a, --addFace

 		     To Register New Face into Database